chilya-wilya/homework1/README.md

-# homework1
+# Thalby Layout

-project for homework1
+Homework project to study the flexbox and CSS technologies.